cwinters/cwinters.github.io/_posts/2017-06-12-this-american-life-loneliness.md

 Except.

 Except what the kid wasn't looking for answers.
-She was looking for was a way to connect with her dad.
+She was just looking for a way to connect with her dad.
 And she figured that big, open questions would be a great way for them to sit down together and talk.
 Due to split custody he only got to see her so many days a week, so many weeks a year.
 She was going to a new school and didn't know anyone and she was just lonely.

 So just like the cheating husband in the previous segment the dad was walking